 Understanding differences without the lens of one’s own culture helps target customers most effectively.
 Especially important are the channels used for communication in various countries.
 For instance, many Developed Nations and Newly Industrialized countries favor communication via smartphones, while in less developed nations, even TV advertising might miss the mark due to low levels of ownership.

-For places where smartphones are a major channel for information, product search, and other forms of communication, take advantage of mobile marketing measures and work with traffic boosters such as Smaato.
+For places where smartphones are a major channel for information, product search, and other forms of communication, take advantage of mobile marketing measures and work with traffic boosters.

 As promised, here are our 7 tips for expanding your market by marketing worldwide.